matco/connectiq-tester/README.md

 docker run -v /path/to/your/app:/app -w /app ghcr.io/matco/connectiq-tester:latest --type-check-level=2
 ```

-This will run the compiler with type checking set to Informative, whilst using the default device and a auto-generated certificate.
+This will run the compiler with type checking set to Informative, whilst using the default device and an auto-generated certificate.

 ## Copyright